-Bonus Tip: How to Enable SafeSearch on Chrome
+Bonus Tip: How to Enable SafeSearch with Bark

-Now that you’ve learned how to block websites on Chrome, there’s one more thing you can do To help ensure safer browsing, make sure you turn on SafeSearch.
+Now that you’ve learned how to block websites on Chrome, there’s one more thing you can do to help ensure safer browsing — make sure you require SafeSearch to be mandatory for Google searches.
 This feature helps hide explicit search results like pornography, sexual content, and gore from Google results in Chrome.
-Keep in mind though, it doesn’t block any other types of content (like social media, for example) and your kid can always turn it off.

-They’re kid-friendly phones that give your family a way to talk and text while apart, while also limiting your child’s exposure to the internet, strangers, and other digital dangers.
-We’ve rounded up the best options that provide everything you’ll need to help give your kid the safest start to their phone journey.
+They’re phones for kids that give your family a way to talk and text while apart, while also limiting your child’s exposure to the internet, strangers, and other digital dangers.
+We’ve rounded up the best options for phones for kids that provide everything you’ll need to help give your kid the safest start to their phone journey.

 And, of course, when your kid spends time on other devices (like doing homework on their Chromebook or watching YouTube videos on a tablet), we’re here to help you keep them safe through it all.

 Pinwheel phones are a great option if you’re looking for a phone that will evolve as your child grows up.
 To begin, you can start with a device that only has talk/text capability.
 Then, with the Pinwheel Caregiver app, you can add in a selection of approved healthy apps when your child is ready to handle the responsibility.
 You can manage everything they can do, as well as enable apps, read text messages, and more.
 This kids cell phone also comes pre-loaded with Bark for monitoring.

 The KidzConnect kids cell phone is a great no-frills flip-phone option for parents who need two main things out of a starter phone: GPS tracking and pre-selected texting/calling.
 You can program up to 15 phone numbers, and these are the only contacts that can message your kid (and vice versa).